nicolasaguirrebruno/nexup-frontend-challenge/README.md

 Conceptually, it also aligns with the **Dependency Inversion Principle** from SOLID:
 Components don’t depend directly on the low-level implementation (`ProductsContext`), but on an abstracted hook (`useProducts`).

+### Products API

+To simulate an API, I extended the original `.ts` file provided at the beginning of the test by adding logic to emulate realistic behavior.
+The function `getProductList` was created to receive query parameters and apply three filters accordingly.
+This results in a **3N complexity**, since it loops over the product list a maximum of three times — which is a performant and acceptable solution for the scope of this challenge.

+Inside the context, the `getProducts` function simply passes the parameters to `getProductList`, since filtering is typically the backend's responsibility.
+To better simulate a real-world API call, I also added a `setTimeout` to mimic the delay of a request being processed by a server.

 ### Shared Folder

 As in real-world projects, I created a `shared` folder containing components that can be reused across the entire application.